-- control module and pre-purge timing commences.
+- 5. With the blower started, the ignition control waits for the air switch to close.
+When the air switch closes it provides an input to the PSW terminal of the ignition control module and pre-purge timing commences.
 The H-Net display indicates "Pre-Purge". - 6.
-When purge is complete the ignition control energizes the gas valve from terminal V1, and the spark is generated from terminal HV Out, beginning a 4-second trial for ignition. - 7.
+When pre-purge is complete the ignition control energizes the gas valve from terminal V1, and the spark is generated from terminal HV Out, beginning a 4second trial for ignition. - 7.
 At the end of the trial for ignition the spark is deenergized.
 If the flame is detected, by the flame rod, the H-Net display indicates "Running XX%" - 8.
 If main-flame is detected the H-Net control holds the burner at the low-fire rate for the MODULATION DELAY time period.
 After this timer expires, the PID allows the boiler to modulate and places the boiler into the running state.